INCT GmbH

 • Planet Carrier(1) — holds planet gears and usually acts as the output

 This unique multi-gear engagement allows the system to transmit very high torque in a compact body.
+The mechanical logic behind this torque multiplication and load sharing is explained in detail in Chapter 2: How Planetary Gear Systems Work, starting from torque transmission inside the gear set.

 Planetary gearboxes outperform traditional spur or helical gear reducers because: